bitfalls/bitfalls_content/02-cryptocurrency/en_US/final.md

 > Cryptocurrency is not falsifiable

 Whereas other applications, digital documents, even a bank account's status can be copied and moved to another location without deleting the original, with cryptocurrencies this is impossible because of a thing called _the blockchain_.
-The blockchain deserves [its own post][blockchain-en] - we recommend you dive into it immediately after this one to learn how exactly this security is guaranteed into perpetuity.
+The blockchain deserves [its own post][blockchain] - we recommend you dive into it immediately after this one to learn how exactly this security is guaranteed into perpetuity.

 ## Cryptocurrency isn't currency